-Take a look at this autonomous golf cart project.
+Take a look at this autonomous golf push cart project.

-Eric Piraux – a passionate golfer, software craftsman and the brain behind z-Index – shared his story about his Leo Rover application.
+Eric Piraux – a passionate golfer, software craftsman and entrepreneur – shared his story about his Leo Rover application.

 It all started out as an idea.
 Then, the idea turned into a project which, in turn, grew into a startup.
 But first things first.